Dark Matter in a Singlet Extended Inert Higgs Doublet Model: Model

 \section{Model}

-In this model, we extend the SM by an additional $SU(2)_L$ scalar inert doublet $\Phi_{2}\sim(1,2,1)$ and a real scalar singlet $S\sim(1,1,0)$, assigned with a global $Z_{2}$ symmetry.
-The fact that the extra doublet is assumed to be odd under a discrete $Z_{2}$ symmetry ensures the DM candidate's stability.
+In this model, we extend the SM by an additional $SU(2)_L $ scalar inert doublet $\Phi $ and a real scalar singlet $S $, assigned with a global $ Z_2 \times Z_2^{\prime} $ symmetry, where the field quantum numbers and parities are shown in Table~\ref{table:QM}.
+The fact that the extra doublet is assumed to be odd under a discrete $Z_2 $ symmetry ensures the DM candidate's stability.
 The renormalizable potential has the form